rahmec/rahgo/README.md

 For now these are encoded, but I will soon make the pages customizable using a configuration and a script.

+Add new posts running the following command from your hugo root directory:

+`hugo new content content/posts/<post-name>.md>`

 ## Setup

 ```